Angolan War of Independence: Opening of the Eastern Front

-Portuguese re-focus to the East
+Portuguese re-focus to the east

 The MPLA began forming squadrons of 100 to 145 militants in 1971.
 These squadrons, armed with 60 mm and 81 mm mortars, attacked Portuguese outposts.
 The Portuguese conducted counter-insurgency sweeps against MPLA forces in 1972, destroying some MPLA camps.
 Additionally, the South African Defence Force engaged the MPLA forces in Moxico in February 1972, destroying the Communist presence.
 The Portuguese Armed Forces organised a successful campaign to control and pacify the entire Eastern Front (the Frente Leste).
+Portuguese efforts after 1972 were aided by the defection of UNITA, which began providing intelligence on the MPLA to colonial forces.
 Neto, defeated, retreated with 800 militants to the Republic of the Congo.
 Differing factions in the MPLA then jockeyed for power until the Soviet Union allied with the Chipenda faction.
 On 17 March 1,000 FNLA fighters mutinied in Kinkuzu, but the Zairian army put down the rebellion on behalf of Roberto.

-In 1973 Chipenda left the MPLA, founding the Eastern Revolt with 1,500 former MPLA followers.
+In 1973, Chipenda left the MPLA, founding the Eastern Revolt with 1,500 former MPLA followers.
 Tanzanian President Julius Nyerere convinced the People's Republic of China, which had begun funding the MPLA in 1970, to ally with the FNLA against the MPLA in 1973.
 Roberto visited the PRC in December and secured Chinese support.
 The Soviet Union cut off aid to the MPLA completely in 1974 when Revolta Activa split off from the mainstream MPLA.
 In November the Soviet Union resumed aid to the MPLA after Neto reasserted his leadership.

 The combined forces of the MPLA, the UNITA, and the FNLA succeeded in their rebellion not because of their success in battle, but because of the Movimento das Forças Armadas' coup in Portugal.
 The MFA was an organisation of lower-ranked officers in the Portuguese Armed Forces which was responsible for the Carnation Revolution of 25 April 1974, which ended the Portuguese Colonial War and led to the independence of the Portuguese overseas territories.

 The MFA overthrew the Lisbon government in protest against the authoritarian political regime and the ongoing African colonial wars, specially the particularly demanding conflict in Portuguese Guinea.
 The revolutionary Portuguese government removed the remaining elements of its colonial forces and agreed to a quick handover of power to the nationalist African movements.
 This put an immediate end to the independence war against Portugal, but opened the door for a bitter armed conflict among the independentist forces and their respective allies.
 Holden Roberto, Agostinho Neto, and Jonas Savimbi met in Bukavu, Zaire in July and agreed to negotiate with the Portuguese as one political entity, but afterwards the fight broke out again.